shefben/rcbot2/README.md

 - Build process uses [AMBuild][] instead of `make` or Visual Studio.
 This removes the need for Valve's cross platform make conversion tool and keeping copies of modified Source SDK files.
-	- The `ambuild-migrate` branch only contains modifications to get the project running on the new build tooling.without issues.
 - The plugin has been split into SDK-specific builds to ensure proper compatibility, using the same loader shim SourceMod uses to load mod-specific builds.
 	- The shim is named `RCBot2Meta` to maintain compatibility with existing files; mod-specific plugins are named `rcbot.2.${MOD}`.
+	- The `sdk-split` branch only contains modifications to get the project running on the new build tooling and SDK support without issues.
+It should be fairly painless to merge (though it does remove `using namespace std;` for sanity).
 - The usage of the install directory has been dropped.
 In particular, waypoints must be located under `rcbot2/waypoints/${MOD}` instead of nested under a folder matching the name of the steamdir.
+- Removed custom loadout and attribute support from TF2.
+Other server plugins are better-suited and maintained to handle that stuff; this plugin should only deal with bots themselves.

 [AMBuild]: https://wiki.alliedmods.net/AMBuild